- Average BOP insurance costs in Pennsylvania

 - Thimble: $725

-When shopping for BOP insurance in Pennsylvania, you’ll need to decide whether you prefer to work with a national carrier or a smaller, regional one.
-There are pros and cons to both.
-While large carriers often have lower premiums, they sometimes don’t have the best customer service, a benefit that smaller companies can provide.
+When shopping for BOP insurance, you’ll need to decide whether you want to work with a national carrier or a smaller, regional one.
+There are advantages and disadvantages to both.
+While bigger carriers often have lower premiums, they sometimes don’t have the close, personal touch that smaller companies may provide.

 Here are some of the top regional BOP insurance companies that serve Pennsylvania business owners: